sbkl/authkit-convex/README.md

 - user.created
 - user.updated
 - user.deleted
+- authentication.magic_auth_succeeded
+- authentication.oauth_succeeded

-- authentication.magic_auth_succeeded (in case the user email is already with another app you tested, we listen for authentication success to create the user if it doesn't exist)
+In case the user email is already with another app you tested, we listen for authentication success for magic_auth and oauth to create the user if it doesn't exist.

 Once the webhook is created, make sure to copy the Signing Secret and set it up as an environment variable in the convex dashboard with the name `WORKOS_WEBHOOK_USERS_SECRET`.